worldiaday/organizer-guide/find-sponsors.md

 > NOTE: This is a very important step.
 In the past, one company has sponsored multiple locations.
 If we do not have detailed information on where to send the donation, it may impact the amount of time it takes for you to receive your money.

 ### Receive your sponsor’s donation from the IA Institute.
+Contact us at treasury@iainstitute.org and provide the following information:
+- sponsor name
+- amount of donation
+- date sent
-Contact us at treasury@iainstitute.org and provide the following information: sponsor name, amount of donation, date sent, the Paypal confirmation number or check number and which payment method below you would like us to use:
+- the Paypal confirmation number or check number
+- which payment method below you would like us to use:
+  -- IAI pays vendor directly
+  -- IAI sends money directly to your PayPal account -- IAI sends money directly to your bank account
+  -- IAI mails a check directly to you

 #### The IA Institute pays the vendor directly.
 Provide us with the vendor invoice(s) to pay.